VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 - T0 z_offset calibrated

-This section will guide you through the calibration of the `trigger_to_bottom_z` for the probe, which will allow you to automate the z_offsets of the toolheads that are not T0.
+This section will guide you through the calibration of the `trigger_to_bottom_z` for the probe, which will allow you to automate the z_offsets of the tool-heads that are not T0.
 This should be your go to variable to adjust whenever you ran into z-offset issue.

 #### Steps and note: